Engaging in Prostitution

 Joel Mann, an experienced Las Vegas criminal defense attorney, has been successfully defending clients who have been accused of these types of offenses for years.
 He understands that being found guilty of engaging in prostitution carries a social stigma that can make life difficult.
 Contact the Law Office of Joel M. Mann at (702) 474-6266 to help defend your rights.

 Under Nevada Revised Statutes 201.354, it is unlawful for any person to engage in prostitution or solicitation except in a licensed house of prostitution.
-Clack County ordinance 12.08.015 also states that prostitution is illegal in Clark County which also includes Las Vegas.
+Clark County Ordinance 12.08.015 also states that prostitution is illegal in Clark County, which includes Las Vegas, North Las Vegas, Henderson and other cities.

 In addition, the sexual favor does not have to be sexual intercourse.
 As long as something of value is exchanged for anything that could arouse or titillate, it is possible to be accused of prostitution.